GovReady/compliancelib-python/README.md

 **Formatting**

-ComplianceLib will also generate control information in various formats.
+ComplianceLib will also generate control information in various formats:

 ```python
 >>> print(c.format('json'))